mihailgaberov/chat/README.md

   3. ClockDisplay component - change the time mode 12h or 24h, shown with each message
   4. Send messages with Ctrl+Enter - On/Off
   5. LanguageSwitcher - dropdown menu allowing changing the language of the app (currently English and Deutsch are supported)
-  6. Reset button - resets are settings stored to local storage
+  6. Reset button - resets all settings stored to local storage

   ### Improvements (done and pending)
    - :+1: Optimized for iDevices (media queries).